 Increasing the commercialization of research requires better linkages among diverse groups, more awareness about what research is being done, better training for both researchers and entrepreneurs, and more targeted public sector investment.
 At this time, there is no one entity specifically positioned to lead these efforts, though many different entities currently have involvement.
-Organizations like DCEO, Innovate Now, the Illinois Technology Development Alliance, the Illinois Science and Technology Coalition and the Illinois Clean Tech Trust should facilitate dialogue and information exchange within and across private industries, universities and other research institutions (including the region's federal laboratories), entrepreneurial programs, and producers and consumers.
+Organizations like DCEO, Innovate Now, the Illinois Technology Development Alliance, the Illinois Science and Technology Coalition, and the Illinois Clean Energy Trust should facilitate dialogue and information exchange within and across private industries, universities and other research institutions (including the region's federal laboratories), entrepreneurial programs, and producers and consumers.

 Creating new connections among academia, business, and budding entrepreneurs is vital.
-State programs like the Illinois Enterprise Network (IEN) and the formerly funded Illinois Technology Enterprise Centers (ITEC) program have effectively served technology-based entrepreneurs, innovators, and small businesses by assisting them with critical business startup and marketing needs.
-The ITEC program has been particularly mentioned by some practitioners as being an effective vehicle for assisting entrepreneurs to locate pre-seed and early stage financing, furthering technical or managerial skills, and assisting with new product development and marketing, thus nurturing new venture development in Illinois.
-Under this program, universities donate faculty time to review technology commercialization plans for start-up firms in a competitive setting.
-While the costs for this program were quite modest, state funding for this program has unfortunately been cut- while eight ITEC centers existed in 2002, only one, at Northern Illinois University, remains today.
-The effectiveness of present and past programs like IEN and ITEC should be evaluated, and the State should increase funding for those that have produced positive outcomes.
+State programs like IEN and the formerly funded ITEC program have effectively served technology-based entrepreneurs, innovators, and small businesses by assisting them with critical business startup and marketing needs.
+The ITEC program has been particularly mentioned by some practitioners as being an effective vehicle for assisting entrepreneurs to locate preseed and early stage financing, furthering technical or managerial skills, and assisting with new product development and marketing, thus nurturing new venture development in Illinois.
+Under this program, universities donated faculty time to review technology commercialization plans for start-up firms in a competitive setting.
+While the costs for this program were quite modest, state funding for this program has unfortunately been cut - while eight ITEC centers existed in 2002, none remain today.
+The effectiveness of present and past programs like IEN and ITEC should be evaluated, and the state should increase funding for those that have produced positive outcomes.

 In an era of constrained state finances, Chicago area businesses, governments, and other organizations must work together to insure that some key innovative businesses survive and move toward expansion.

 While Chicago has several venture capital firms, the amount of venture capital funding in the region is relatively low.
 Collaborative work by businesses, civic organizations, philanthropic groups, and government can seek private and public monies to make some kind of development funding available to the Chicago region.
 A new major venture capital fund, focused on the metropolitan Chicago region but possibly designed to extend to other regions and states in the Great Lakes region, should be explored.
 The fund should be targeted toward particular industry clusters.
 A particular focus on green technology may be a wise focus for this fund.